Raoul Salan: Indochina and Algeria

 Salan served as commander-in-chief of French forces in French Algeria in 1956.
 In 1958, he established special military internment centers for PAM rebels.
 The Minister of Interior declared a state of emergency, while the army engaged in a "struggle against the terrorism" of the FLN.
 Special powers were devolved to the military and were returned to civilian powers only in September 1959, when Charles de Gaulle made his speech on self-determination.
 General Salan refused to apply the Geneva Conventions ratified by France in 1951 because the detainees were not POWs.
 The civil authorities had different attitudes concerning the use of torture by the military.

 In 1958, Salan called for the return to power of Charles De Gaulle, believing that the latter would protect French Algeria.
 He retired shortly after, first moving to Spain, then to mainland France.
 He was banned from entering Algeria in 1960.

 Nevertheless, Salan returned to Algeria to organize the putsch on 21 April 1961 with André Zeller, Edmond Jouhaud and Maurice Challe.
-After the failure of the putsch, he became the chief of Organisation armée secrète (OAS), which attempted to disrupt the April 1962 Peace Evian Accords.
-Salan, who was sentenced to death in absentia, was arrested in April 1962.
+After the failure of the putsch, he became the chief of Organisation armée secrète (OAS), which attempted to disrupt the March 1962 Evian Accords.
+Salan was sentenced to death in absentia and arrested in April 1962.
 He was tried for treason and sentenced to life in prison.
 Salan was pardoned and released from prison in June 1968.
 He was amnestied by the French parliament and re-instated to the rank of general in 1982.